 Human Normal Immunoglobulin (SCIg) 165 mg/mL solution for infusion Recommended dosage Cutaquig® can be administered at regular intervals from daily up to every other week.
 Primary immunodeficiency: a loading dose of at least 0.2 to 0.5 g/kg body weight may be required.
 This may need to be divided over several days, with a maximal daily dose of 0.1 to 0.15 g/kg.
 Maintenance doses are administered at repeated intervals to reach a cumulative monthly dose of 0.4 to 0.8 g/kg.
 Secondary immunodeficiency: doses are administered at repeated intervals (approximately once per week) to reach a cumulative monthly dose of 0.2-0.4g/kg.
-Recommended infusion volume The amount of cutaquig® infused into a particular site varies.
+Recommended infusion volume The amount of cutaguig[®] infused into a particular site varies.
 In infants and children, infusion site may be changed every 5-15 mL.
 In adults, doses over 30 mL may be divided according to patient preference.
 There is no limit to the number of infusion sites.
 Infusion sites should be at least 5 cm apart.
-Recommended infusion rates For the first six infusions: 15 mL/hour/site 30 mL/hour for all sites combined Subsequent infusions: 25 mL/hour/site For all sites combined, increase gradually to 50 mL/hour, then 80 mL/hour Converting a cutaquig® dose (g) to an infusion volume (mL) Calculated cutaquig $^{\circ}$ dose (g) x 6 = infusion volume (mL) Storage conditions Cutaquig® can be stored at normal room temperature (up to 25°C, so patients don't need to store it in the refrigerator) for up to 6 months and must then be discarded.
-However, for long-term storage, cutaquig® should be stored in a refrigerator at 2°C - 8°C. Before use, cutaquig® should be brought to room or body temperature.
+Recommended infusion rates Initiation of therapy: 15 mL/hour/site For patients already on SCIg therapy and switching to cutaquig® it is recommended to use previously used administration rates for the initial infusions Subsequent infusions: If well tolerated possible gradual increase by ≈10 mL/h/site every 2-4 weeks in adults (≥ 40 kg) and up to ≈10 mL/h/site every 4 weeks for paediatrics, until reaching a maximum of 67.5 mL/hour/site for adults and 25 mL/hour/site for paediatrics Converting a cutaquig® dose (g) to an infusion volume (mL) Calculated cutaquig $^{\circ}$ dose (g) x 6 = infusion volume (mL) Storage conditions Cutaquig® can be stored at normal room temperature (up to 25°C, so patients don't need to store it in the refrigerator) for up to 9 months and must then be discarded.
+However, for long-term storage, cutaquig® should be stored in a refrigerator at 2°C - 8°C. Before use, cutaguig® should be brought to room or body temperature.
 Do not use after the expiry date.

 Do not freeze.
-Keep cutaquig® vials in the outer carton to protect them from light.
-Keep cutaquig® in a safe place away from the reach and sight of children. ▼ This medicinal product is subject to additional monitoring.
+Keep cutaguig® vials in the outer carton to protect them from light.
+Keep cutaguig® in a safe place away from the reach and sight of children.
 Secondary immunodeficiencies (SID) in patients who suffer from severe or recurrent infections, ineffective antimicrobial treatment and either proven specific antibody failure (PSAF) or serum IgG level of <4g/l.
-PSAF = failure to mount at least a 2-fold rise in IgG antibody titre to pneumococcal polysaccharide and polypeptide antiqen vaccines.
-Product information Cutaquig® is a 16.5% liquid subcutaneous immunoglobulin (SCIg) preparation of highly purified immunoglobulin G (IgG).
-Indications and clinical use Cutaquig® is indicated for the treatment of patients with primary immunodeficiency (PID) and secondary immunodeficiency (SID) who require immunoglobulin replacement therapy.
+PSAF = failure to mount at least a 2-fold rise in IgG antibody titre to pneumococcal polysaccharide and polypeptide antigen vaccines.
+Product information Cutaquig[®] is a 16.5% liquid subcutaneous immunoglobulin (SCIg) preparation of highly purified immunoglobulin G (IgG).
+Indications and clinical use Cutaguig® is indicated for the treatment of patients with primary immunodeficiency (PID) and secondary immunodeficiency (SID) who require immunoglobulin replacement therapy.
 Contraindications Cutaquig® is contraindicated in patients who are hypersensitive to this drug or to any ingredient in the formulation.
-Do not infuse into a blood yessel
+Do not infuse into a blood vessel